sg2295/Sudoku-Solver/readme.md

 #### Value Heuristics TODO !!!
-(PLACEHOLDER, PENDING)
+(PLACEHOLDER, PENDING) TO BE REMOVED
-- ADD LEAST-CONSTRAINED VALUE HERE
+- ADD LEAST-CONSTRAINED VALUE to be removed

 ## Results TODO
-Minimum-remaining-values heuristic was found to have the greatest impact<br>
-Degree heuristic improved overall runtime
+Prior to including heuristics in the solution, the solver would use static variable ordering which does not typically result in an efficient search.
+[2] By including variable ordering heuristics, the overall runtime of the solution improved drastically.
+In particular, the greatest change was noticed when the minimum-remaining-values heuristic was added to the solution.
+However, by pairing MRV with the degree heuristic, the runtime was significantly improved once more, resulting in 8.4 - 9.3 second runtimes for all puzzles.

 ## Discussion